joemoose/dungeoneers.d20/docs/3 How to Play.md

 ## Luck

-Luck applies only to player characters, not hirelings or your opponents.
+Luck applies only to player characters, not hirelings, monsters, or any other non-player characters controlled by the GM.

 You can decrease (burn) your LUCK to change the dice rolls for an attribute Save.
 Add or remove the amount of LUCK you want to burn from the result.
 Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have Disadvantage and possibly other detrimental effects.
 LUCK can’t be less than zero.